Essential Compliance Glossary

 Zero-Tolerance Policy

 What is a Zero-Tolerance Policy?
 A zero-tolerance policy refers to a strict approach in which no form of deviation or violation is acceptable and will result in immediate disciplinary action.
-This policy is commonly implemented in the areas of compliance and risk management to establish a culture of accountability and enforce adherence to regulations, laws,...
+This policy is commonly implemented in compliance and risk management to establish a culture of accountability and enforce adherence to regulations, laws, and ethical standards....